SamuelWiatrzyk/Shippping-Validation/README.md

 # Shippping-Validation

-Dog shit tkniter gui for my old job
+tkniter gui for my old QC job that simply recorded outgoing skids that had been validated by me.